Paychex Flex time tracking for field crews

 - You import that file into Paychex Flex using its Standard Payroll Import.

-Because the punch is saved on the phone the moment a worker taps, a lost signal at a remote site does not lose the time.
+Because the punch is saved on the phone the moment a worker taps, a lost signal at a remote site doesn't lose the time.
 The punch keeps its real timestamp and syncs when the phone gets signal back.

 What is in the file